Skip to main content

 Parsley

-Parsley is a natural breath freshener which helps to aid overall gum and dental health.
-It also has diuretic properties.
+A natural breath freshener which helps to improve overall gum and dental health.
+Parsley also combats inflammatory issues such as arthritis and cancer, and lowers blood pressure due to its diuretic properties

 Elderberries

-Elderberries help support the immune system as they contain vitamins A and C, iron and bioflavonoids.
-An excellent antioxidant that can help to support cholesterol.
+Boosts the immune system as it contains vitamins A and C, iron and bioflavonoids.
+An excellent antioxidant that can help to lower cholesterol and alleviate viral or bacterial infections

 Hawthorn Berries

-These berries have long been used as a heart tonic to aid circulation to the heart, liver and kidneys and ensure good digestion.
+Long used as a heart tonic to aid circulation to the heart, liver and kidneys and ensure good digestion

 Rosehip

-Rosehip is a great source of vitamin C, a natural support to the immune system.
-Packed with antioxidants and used as an aid within the joints.
+A great source of vitamin C, a natural support to the immune system.
+Packed with antioxidants and used as an anti-inflammatory aid which reduces pain and tissue damage within the joints

 Fennel Seeds

-Fennel seeds are a fantastic supplement for maintaining good bone structure and improving strength, which can aid a higher rate of metabolism and support a healthy, regular digestive tract.
+Helps relieve digestive discomfort.
+A fantastic supplement for maintaining good bone structure and improving strength, which in turn encourages a higher rate of metabolism and promotes a healthy, regular digestive tract

 Hemp Seeds

-Hemp seeds help maintain a soft and shiny skin and coat.
-A great source of Gamma Linolenic Acid which helps maintain good joint health.
+Can help maintain a soft and shiny skin and coat.
+A great source of Gamma Linolenic Acid which helps maintain good joint health and can improve blood circulation, resulting in increased stamina and energy levels

 Celery Seeds

-Celery seeds are rich in calcium, zinc and other essential amino acids.
-They support good joint health and are rich in potassium which has a calming effect on the digestive system and supports overall renal health.
+Rich in calcium, zinc and other essential amino acids.
+Celery seeds promote good joint health and are rich in potassium which has a calming effect on the digestive system and supports overall renal health

 Did this answer your question?